mhio/mash/README.md

 mash - make-ish bash
 _______

 A simple bash task runner to avoid makefiles.
+Nothing fancy.

-Define functions in bash with the name `run:x` and run
+Define functions in bash with the name `run:x` and then execute with `./mash x`

 ```
 run:task:name () {